AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Experiments

 \subsection{Training and Evaluation Setup}

 The policy training needs online interaction with the AI2THOR simulator, where the iTHOR benchmark includes 120 realistic indoor scenarios, 80 rooms for training and 40 rooms for evaluation.
-As shown in Table~\ref{Tab:1}, there are 4 different types of room layouts: Kitchen, Living room, Bedroom, and Bathroom.
+The unseen/seen splits in Table~\ref{Tab:1} are provided by previous benchmarks~\cite{mjo, tdanet}.
+There are 4 different types of room layouts: Kitchen, Living room, Bedroom, and Bathroom.
 Each kind of room contains different target object classes, divided into the seen and unseen sets.
 The goal-reaching policy AION-g and ObjectNav baselines are trained for $1\times10^{7}$ steps on iTHOR using two RTX 4090 GPUs, and then evaluated on the same test set used in \cite{mjo}.
 Each room type is tested for 150 episodes.

 Since iTHOR can not provide sufficient scene complexity to learn exploration behaviors, we train the exploration policy AION-e for $4\times10^{6}$ steps on ProcTHOR, which contains over 10,000 procedurally generated indoor scenes with substantially larger spatial scale and layout diversity.